Gianlu03/MoviesRatingsApp/MoviesRatingsApp/Guide/2-Models.md

 The division into two classes is due to the fact that the quantity of information retrieved depends on the query parameter.

 Therefore, the `Movie` class models the movie objects retrieved from a simple request filtered by a string, which returns a list of movies whose titles contain the string.
-It provides only essential information for each Movie (`title`, `year`, `type`,`imdbID` and `poster`).
+It provides only essential information for each movie (`title`, `year`, `type`,`imdbID` and `poster`).
 The `FullMovie` class models the FullMovie object retrieved from a detailed request, filtered by the movie's imdbID.
 This request returns a single FullMovie Object, with several additional fields.

 ---

-We will not waste any time talking about setters, getters and toString(), you can easily generate them through your IDE.
+We will not waste any time talking about setters, getters and toString(), you can easily generate them through your IDE.<br/>
 What is worth to discuss about are the constructors.
 Since OMDb responds to our HTTP requests with JSON objects, we need something to "unwrap" the information received.
 Here it comes the help of `json.simple` class to easily obtain information from a `JSON object`.